Ricks-Lab/gpu-utils/README.md

 ## New in Development -  v3.7.2

 * Implemented long version of gpu-ls, which will display all information from ppm, pstate, features, and clinfo.
-* Improved gpu-ls argument pasring.
+* Improved gpu-ls argument parsing.
 * Various code optimizations.

 ## Development Plans